LILLIAN “LIL” HARDIN

 to play it, but not to Lil’s satisfaction.
 She asked if she could try playing it.
 Amazed that such a

 Lil quickly accepted.
-Dempsey believed the $3/week Lil earned would help her return to Fisk University, but the job soon led
+Dempsey believed the $3/week Lil earned would help her return to Fisk University.
+The job soon led

 to other opportunities.
 The store owner, Mrs. Jennie Jones, was a booking agent, and musicians frequented the store.